shakasan/Yggdrasil_LM18/README.md

 Warnings : this is an Beta version under dev !!

-The purpose of this script is to provide a full set of tools to install, customize and tweak a fresh installation of Linux Mint 18.x (x86_64)
+The purpose of this script is to provide a full set of tools to install, customize and tweak a fresh installation of Linux Mint 18.x (MATE, x86_64)

 Installation
 ------------